Disciple is for building independent, valuable and trusted communities in your own unique social space.

 Members are able to see their own feed of posts they made on the community feed.
 All members can also visit another member's profile to view the content they have posted and send a friend request.

 The host feed is a restricted type of feed used for 'official' content.
 Only members with specific administration permissions can post to it.
-This is typically the host, artist, key admins.
+This is typically the host and key admins.

 There can be more than one host feed.
 This works particularly well if a host wants to segment themes of content.
 For example, Luke Bryan’s band have their own feed, called the LBO (Luke Bryan Organisation).